Use Our Excel Spreadsheet To Bet On The Kentucky Derby

 Here’s how it works.

-There are 19 horses in the running Saturday.
+There are 19 horses in the running tomorrow (absent Black Onyx).
 So at the outset, you have a 1 in 19 chance of picking the winner.

 Those are NOT good odds.

-Some horses have better chances than others at winning — some might not like longer races, for instance — and the odds adjust on each horse as more bettors place their bets.
+Some horses have better chances than others than winning — they might not like longer races, for instance — and bookmakers adjust the odds on each horse in order to reduce their losses if the favourite wins, and to attract money to the outsiders with very long odds.

 But the bottom line is that the derby is a crowded race, random things happen, and in theory any horse can win.

 The good thing about the derby is that there are a lot of horses running at very long odds.
-The formulas in my spreadsheet ask, for a $US10 bet on each horse, how many horses can I bet on and still be able to win more than the total amount of money I’ve wagered?
+The formulas in my spreadsheet ask, for a $10 bet on each horse, How many horses can I bet on and still be able to win more than the total amount of money I’ve wagered?

-This year, you can bet on nine of the 19 horses at the current odds, and if any of them win you’ll come out ahead.
-That reduces your overall odds to something slightly akin to a 50/50 coin flip.
+This year, you can bet on 10 of the 19 horses at the current odds, and if any of them win you’ll come out ahead.
+That reduces your overall odds to something slightly better than a 50/50 coin flip.
 Much better than 19-1.

 Of course, your portfolio will contain NONE of the favourites.
-In other words, you’re betting on all the horses the other bettors think will most likely lose.
+In other words, you’re betting on all the horses the bookies think will most likely lose.
 But you’re covering as much of the field as possible.
-Remember, you only need ONE horse to come in good and Business Insider just paid your mint julep bill for the weekend!
+Remember, you only need ONE horse to come good and Business Insider just paid your mint julep bill for the weekend!

-The horses you must bet on are these: Vicar’s in Trouble, Harry’s Holiday, Uncle Sigh, We Miss Artie, General a Rod, Vinceremos, Chitu, Tapiture, and Commanding Curve:
+The horses you must bet on are these: Oxbow, Golden Soul, Giant Finish, Palace Malice, Lines of Battle, Falling Sky, Charming Kitten, Will Take Charge, Java’s War and VyJack.

-A $US10 bet on each one to win will cost you $US90.
-If any of them come first you will win at least $US210 and as much as $US350.
-(I’ve built-in a margin to give the betting a purpose — there’s no fun in betting $US100 to win $US110, for instance.)
+A $10 bet on each one to win will cost you $100.
+If any of them come first you will win at least $220 and as much as $490.
+(I’ve built in a margin to give the betting a purpose — there’s no fun in betting $100 to win $110, for instance.)

-The other disclosure here is that I’ve used the current odds as of 6.54 p.m. on the day before the race.
+The other disclosure here is that I’ve used the current odds as of 10.49 pm on Friday, not the Morning Line.
 Odds change up to post time, so this is for fun only.

 Personally, I use the spreadsheet as an advisor, not a decider.
 Remember the Edwards Quant Fallacy: There’s a difference between good data and applying judgment to good data.
-So consider picking only three or four horses, some at good odds and some at long odds.
+So at post time consider picking only three or four horses, some at good odds and some at long odds.
 That limits your losses but makes your gains interesting.
-The worst thing that can happen is that you’ll add some genuine excitement to a race that is, otherwise, two minutes of chaos.
+The worst thing that can happen is that you’ll add some genuine excitement to a race that is, otherwise, 2 minutes of chaos.

 Business Insider Emails & Alerts